plateforme-genomique-toulouse/Creecros_Filter_Pack/README.md

-# :toilet: Creecros's Filter Pack
+# :toilet: From Creecros's Filter Pack

-### :raising_hand: Make a request if you need new filters.

 ### :nail_care: Task Subtask Assignee Filter

 - Use `task_subtask_assignee:name` to filter for both tasks and subtasks assigned to `name`, add `status:open` at the end to exclude closed tasks.
+- Use `due_with_null:<today`, or whatever date to filter for tasks correspondinf to the search criterai, including tasks which do not have a due date.

 ### :paperclip: Chainable Subtask Assignee Filter